AdaCore/ada-spark-rfcs/considered/storage_model_2.rst

       Device_Array : Device_Array_Access := new Host_Array (1 ..
 10);
-      --  Calls CUDA_Storage_Model.Allocate to allocate the fat pointers and --  the bounds, then CUDA_Storage_Model.Write to copy the values of the --  boundaries. begin
+      --  Calls CUDA_Storage_Model.Allocate to allocate the fat pointers and --  the bounds, then CUDA_Storage_Model.Copy_In to copy the values of the --  boundaries. begin
       Host_Array.all := (others => 0);

       Device_Array.all := Host_Array.all;
-      --  Calls CUDA_Storage_Model.Write to write to the device array from the --  native memory.
+      --  Calls CUDA_Storage_Model.Copy_In to write to the device array from the --  native memory.

-      Host_Array.all := Device_Array.all; -- Calls CUDA_Storage_Model.Write.
+      Host_Array.all := Device_Array.all;
-      --  Calls CUDA_Storage_Model.Read to read from the device array and --  write to native memory.
+      --  Calls CUDA_Storage_Model.Copy_Out to read from the device array and --  write to native memory.

       Free (Host_Array);